kiwiupover/ember-cli-surge/README.md

 Then deploy that code from your `dist` folder to the url `<your-project-name>.surge.sh`

+Passing `ember surge --environment development` to deploy you development environment.

 ### Updating the Domain Name

 The domain name that your project builds can update in the `CNAME` file.